Linecutterx/PhotoScript/README.md

 # PhotoScript
-Bash scripting for use of dcraw &amp; Imagemagick in termux - for processing RAW photos
+Bash scripting for use of dcraw &amp; Imagemagick in termux - for processing RAW photos.

+N.B. options/preferences are passed to the photo.sh script via the filename, using softlinks!

 This is really just a place to keep the relevant files & for pull requests by anyone who wants to propose a development in the script or a setting that's used by it.